When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Future Work

 \section{Future Work}

 The flux estimates for CGCG~074-064 and J0437+2456 could not be located in the 200-400~GHz range from the ALMA or VLA archives, nor were these sources included in the SMA observations presented in this paper.
 Future work should incorporate continuum imaging in the submm-mm regime for these sources.
-Additionally, extrapolation of $\alpha$ has been shown to be inconsistent due to statistical uncertainty; to obtain a more reliable estimate of $\alpha$, we recommend acquiring and imaging additional SMA observations for NGC~4258, NGC~3079, and NGC~1068.
+To obtain a more reliable estimate of $\alpha$, we recommend acquiring and imaging additional SMA observations for NGC~4258, NGC~3079, and NGC~1068.

-To better constrain variability and refine estimates of emission brightness and turnover frequencies, multi-epoch, high-resolution continuum observations in the submm-mm range would be useful.
-With better sampled data, we would also be able to analyze compactness—an aspect neglected in this paper—in a manner similar to the approach used in Sec~\ref{subsec:var}.
-Instead of searching for pairs of observations that match in frequency and beam size to measure flux differences, we could search for pairs that match in flux and frequency, and then examine the differences in beam size.
-With VLBI, variability can be entirely decoupled from compactness by analyzing different baselines of data taken at the same epoch.
+Multi-epoch, high-resolution continuum observations in the submm-mm range would make the adopted continuum estimates less vulnerable to source variability while also refining emission brightnesses and turnover frequencies.
+With better sampled data, compactness could be separated from variability more reliably.
+With VLBI, variability can be decoupled from compactness by analyzing different baselines of data taken at the same epoch.

 Although 22~GHz water masers will remain the most commonly observed transition due to their relatively broad range of excitation densities and temperatures, water masers at transitions beyond 22~GHz provide a valuable diagnostic of the physical conditions and excitation mechanisms within AGN accretion disks, and continued searches for such lines remain essential.
-As discussed in Section~\ref{subsec:spin}, such higher-frequency water masers would provide the opportunity to probe SMBH spin through the BHS-water maser dynamical-center offset without the need for cross-band calibration between 22~GHz and 230~GHz.
+As discussed in Section~\ref{subsec:spin}, such higher-frequency water masers would remove one cross-band calibration obstacle for the BHS--maser registration problem, but they would not by themselves solve the spin-offset measurement: the maser dynamical center would still need to be located with sub-$\mu$as precision and tied to the continuum image.

+The other piece of the relative-astrometry problem is frequency-dependent core shift in the common phase calibrator, which may introduce a systematic offset between the 22~GHz and 230~GHz reference frames; the magnitude of this effect is not quantified here and therefore remains an unmodeled source of systematic uncertainty.

+More sophisticated maser-disk and magnetized-flow models may reduce the dynamical-center component of this error budget, but this is a modeling problem rather than an SVLBI baseline problem.
+NGC~1068 is a promising system for developing such models because its maser substructure and magnetic-field constraints already trace the interface between disk, outflow, and radio continuum emission, even though the resulting models would not by themselves guarantee the sub-$\mu$as registration required for a spin-offset detection.